Workforce Analytics: Benefits, Metrics & Examples

 Diversity Ratios: Are you meeting your diversity, equity, and inclusion (DE&I) goals?
 Workforce analytics is a solid method of keeping an eye on your ratios.
 Data analysis can help you ensure your recruiting efforts are creating a diverse workforce.

 Training Opportunities: Education and training also serve as investments in your team.
-With this metric, you gain visibility into whether employees have learning opportunities, either through on-the-job training or outside courses.
-More importantly, they can determine whether employees take advantage of any opportunities you provide.
+With this metric, you see whether employees have learning opportunities through on-the-job training or outside courses.
+More importantly, they can determine whether employees take advantage of your opportunities.

 Salary Distribution: Pay equity can be a big factor in employee engagement.
 You can easily crunch the numbers to determine how pay is distributed among your workforce and whether compensation is based on years worked, skill level, job difficulty, or other factors.